The two definitions of the index difference

-\begin{proof} Up to changing symbols, the proof is the same for both diagrams and we consider the left one.
-Assume, for the moment, that $(X,Y)=*$.
+\end{proposition} \begin{proof} We apply Lemma \ref{nullhomotopy-criterion} in both cases, and the argument for the case $(X,Y)=(*,\emptyset)$ and the general case are the same, up to change of notation.
 Let $A(t)$ be a family of pseudo-Dirac operators representing an element in $L^{p,q}(*)$.
-The images under $\Lambda \circ \bott$ and $\bott \circ \Lambda$ are represented by the $2$-parameter families
+The images under $(\Omega\Lambda) \circ \bott$ and $\bott \circ \Lambda$ are represented by the $2$-parameter families